fmi/java-course/10-http-rest/lab/README.md

 	}

 	/**
 	 * Fetches photos for the photo album with the given id.
-Returns null in case of
+Returns empty list in
-	 * a missing photo album.
+	 * case of a missing photo album.
 	 *
 	 * @param urlname
 	 *            - the photo album group urlname